 You can open the gas cap door with the square key.

 the engine compartment

 The square key also opens the engine compartment lid.
-To close just press the lid down until the lock engages.
+To close the lid push in against the end tab of the horizontal bar of the check mechanism.